gberrien/Billie/README.md

 #### WordCloud_Transcripts.py
 With the proper modules installed this Python file can be ran all at once.
 It will result in a Word Cloud png file being created in the same directory as the Python file.
 Stop words can be added and deleted.
 The file from which the WordCloud is built from can also be changed when creating the **dataset** variable as seen on line 29 of the original Python file.

+#### test_articles.py
+With proper modules installed this Python file can be ran all at once.
+Using the url of an online article, the article is downloaded as a text file.
+The outcome of the code will break down the overall sentiment into three percentages that all equate to 100%, one postive, one negative, and one neutral, and then states whether the overall sentiment of the text is positive or negative.

 #### SongLyrics.py
 Grace to add directions.